kevinolega/callcentertrainingtips/_posts/2019-07-03-skills-reward.md

 Then the trainer went to a person who doesn't know how to draw.

-He called the trainee to the white board.
+He called the trainee to the whiteboard.

 He confirmed that the trainee did not have any drawing experience.